How people with Parkinson's disease describe hallucinations and/or delusions

 at home

-PD-related hallucinations and delusions can lead to increased caregiver distress, greater responsibility for caregivers, and even nursing home placement.
+Hallucinations and/or delusions associated with Parkinson’s disease can lead to increased caregiver distress, greater responsibility for caregivers, and even nursing home placement.

 Icon of a gold magnifying glass Find a specialist near you

-Want to learn more about PD-related hallucinations and delusions?
+Want to learn more about Parkinson’s-related hallucinations and delusions?

 IMPORTANT SAFETY INFORMATION and INDICATION